-The Reserve Bank of India yesterday cut the amount of overseas income companies can hold in foreign currency to 50 percent from 100 percent, forcing them to convert earnings.
-On May 4, the monetary authority raised interest rates on non-rupee deposits by as much as 300 basis points and freed up borrowing costs on foreign-exchange loans to exporters.
+The rupee pared losses yesterday after the Reserve Bank of India cut the amount of overseas income companies can hold in foreign currency to 50 percent from 100 percent, forcing them to convert earnings.
+On May 4, the central bank raised interest rates on non-rupee deposits by as much as 300 basis points and freed up borrowing costs on foreign-exchange loans to exporters.

-“The easier norms for capital inflows, particularly deposits and foreign borrowings, by the RBI” will help improve dollar supply, Tushar Poddar and Vishal Vaibhaw, analysts in Mumbai at Goldman Sachs Group Inc., wrote in a report today.
-“Overall, we have taken a sanguine view of limited rupee depreciation.”
+“The easier norms for capital inflows” will help improve dollar supply, Tushar Poddar and Vishal Vaibhaw, analysts in Mumbai at Goldman Sachs Group Inc., wrote in a report today.
+“We have taken a sanguine view of limited rupee depreciation.”

 Six-month onshore currency forwards were trading at 55.22 a dollar, compared with 55.05 yesterday, and offshore non-deliverable contracts were at 55.34 from 55.25.
 Forwards are agreements to buy or sell assets at a set price and date.
 Non-deliverable contracts are settled in dollars.

 To contact the reporter on this story: Jeanette Rodrigues in Mumbai at email@example.com